Drakkadakka/z-waif-experimental-/z-waif-Release/README.md

 	- Speak back and forth, using Whisper text to speech.
  	- Configure your own waifu's voice with thousands of possible models.
   	- Imperial-tons of quality of life tweaks.
-    - Enhanced model stability and resource management.

 - 🍄 Vtuber Integration &nbsp; &nbsp; &emsp; &emsp; ღゝ◡╹ )ノ♡

 	- Uses VTube Studio, and any compatible models!
  	- Ability to send emotes to the model, based on thier actions.
 	- Idle / Speaking animation.
-    - Twitch chat integration for live interaction!
-    - Stream overlay support with customizable themes.

 - 💾 Enhanced Memory &nbsp; &nbsp; &nbsp; &emsp; &emsp; (ー_ーゞ
 	- Add Lorebook entries, for your waifu to remember a wide array of info as needed.
  	- Enable the custom RAG, giving your them knowledge of older conversations.
     	- Import old logs and conversations, keeping your same AI waifu from another software!
-    - Improved resource cleanup and memory management.

 - 🎮 Modularity &emsp; &emsp; &emsp; &emsp; &emsp; &nbsp; &nbsp; ⌌⌈ ╹므╹⌉⌏
 	- Enable various built in modules;
  		- Discord, for messaging.
 		- Vision, to enable multimodal, and allow them to see!
    	 	- Alarm, so your waifu can wake you up in the morning.
      	 - Minecraft, allowing your waifu to control the game using Baritone, Wurst, and other command based mods.
-        - Twitch, for live streaming interaction and chat moderation.
 	- All the options and modularity from any external software used.
 Oobabogoa, RVC Voice, ect.
-    - Enhanced error handling and module initialization.
+	- Open-source, meaning you can edit it as you please.

 ## YouTube Showcase